center-for-threat-informed-defense/adversary_emulation_library/micro_emulation_plans/README.md

-This collection expands the impact of the Adversary Emulation Library by developing easy-to-execute emulation content that targets specific behaviors and challenges facing defenders.
+This collection expands the impact of the Adversary Emulation Library by developing easy-to-execute adversary emulation content that targets specific behaviors and challenges facing defenders.
 Rather than modeling full-scope breach scenarios, these micro emulation plans focus on smaller, more specific combinations of techniques.
 (We call these short sequences "compound behaviors"